osmdatar/rev-response/doc/resp1.md

    `multi_` or not.
 The lack of distinction in `sp` between `lines / multilines` and `polys / multipolys` is a non-issue, because the OSM itself makes a fundamental distinction between these two to which `osmdata` adheres.
-5. `configure` message re: `unexpected operator` - yeah, that's no longer required for `codecov` anyway, so will be fixed.
+5. `configure` message re: `unexpected operator` - agreed, that's no longer required for `codecov` anyway, so will be fixed.
 6. Link to claim of being faster than `sf/GDAL` is dead: Already fixed - thanks!
 7. Link to `sfa` in vignette#2: Fixed - thanks once more!